 - Molecular Sieve

-The process of adsorption begins as the water vapor, which is more highly concentrated in the compressed air stream, moves into an area of lower water vapor concentration in the pores of the desiccant.
+The process of adsorption begins as the water vapor, highly concentrated in the compressed air stream, moves into an area of lower water vapor concentration in the pores of the desiccant.

-Once inside the pores, a natural attraction of the vapor molecules to the solid surface of the desiccant causes water vapor molecules to build up on the surface of the desiccant.
+Once inside the pores, a natural attraction of the vapor molecules to the solid surface of the desiccant causes water vapor molecules to build upon the surface of the desiccant.
 As enough molecules gather, vapor changes phase and becomes a liquid.
-The process continues as long as the concentration of water vapor in the air is greater than the concentration in the desiccant pores.
+The process continues as long as the water vapor concentration in the air is greater than the concentration in the desiccant pores.

 The water remains on the surface of the desiccant until it is stripped off.
 This stripping is called reactivating or regenerating the desiccant.
-By doing this, the desiccant may be used again and again.
+Reactivating the desiccant means it may be used again and again.

 Dual Tower Desiccant Air Dryers

-Dual tower desiccant air dryers go by many names, including pressure swing, regenerative, and instrument air dryers.
+Dual tower desiccant air dryers have many names, including pressure swing, regenerative, and instrument air dryers.
 Both heated and heatless models are available.
-Despite the varied terminology, all desiccant dryers offer a continuous supply of dry compressed air by using two identical towers that each contain a bed of desiccant beads.
+Despite the varied terminology, all desiccant dryers offer a continuous supply of dry compressed air by using two identical towers containing a bed of desiccant beads.

 While one tower is on stream drying the compressed air, the other tower is off stream so the desiccant in that tower can be regenerated.
 The regeneration of the desiccant bed is accomplished by expanding some of the dried air to near atmospheric pressure and directing it across the wet desiccant bed.
 This swing in pressure produces expanded air, called purge air, with a very low water vapor concentration.

-Imagine that the air being used for the purge flow is 80°F and has a dewpoint of -40°F at 100 psig.
-This purge air is then expanded from 100 psig to a couple of pounds pressure, heated to a temperature of between 350-600°F, and passed counter currently through the wet desiccant bed.
-The moisture holding capability of this superheated, dry expanded air is extremely high.
+Imagine that the air used for the purge flow is 80°F and has a dewpoint of -40°F at 100 psig.
+This purge air is then expanded from 100 psig to a couple of pounds pressure, heated to a temperature of between 350-600°F, and passed counter-currently through the wet desiccant bed.
+The moisture-holding capability of this superheated, dry, expanded air is extremely high.

-The vapor pressure of the hot air is so low in comparison to that of the desiccant that the moisture moves from the area of higher vapor pressure (the desiccant) to that of the lower vapor pressure (the hot purge air).
+The hot air’s vapor pressure is so low in comparison to that of the desiccant that the moisture moves from the area of higher vapor pressure (the desiccant) to that of the lower vapor pressure (the hot purge air).
 The purge air stream then carries the water vapor out of the dryer.

-Dual tower desiccant air dryers are typically used to dry instrument air and process air, as well as air in applications where airlines are exposed to low ambient temperatures, below 32°F, and in other critical applications.
+Dual tower desiccant air dryers typically dry instrument air and process air, and is used in applications where airlines are exposed to low ambient temperatures, below 32°F, and in other critical applications.
 Typical dewpoints produced by these types of dryers are -40°F to -100°F, although lower dewpoints are possible.